 I once read an article about J Lo, which described her numerous talents and achievements.
 I found one sentence extremely inspiring.
 It sounded like „If something can be achieved with hard work, Jenny will surely get there“.
 Motivating, isn’t it?
-And what’s even more motivating, is that it can be said about everyone of us!
+And what’s more motivating, is that we can say it about everyone of us!
 If we get a goal, think of a strategy, get through with it, there’s no other way but to succeed 😀 Let’s start with little things, like getting a spectacular waistline.
 May J Lo be our styling guide today 😀

 1. A CLASSIC – A BELT IN THE WAIST

 That’s what comes up to our mind first when we think of a waist.
 We put on a dress, a coat, or a cardigan, and put a belt around it.
 Perfect!
 It’s a great method, and it’s also a great way of accessorizing for those who are not that crazy about bracelets or necklaces.
 If you have a visible waist-line, you’re an X, an A, or an F (take a quiz on what your body type is here), and just a thin belt is enough to accentuate your curves.
 If you’re an H, Y, or I, and you have other amazing features, but rather not a noticeable waist, get a belt that’s a few shades darker than the rest of your outfit.
 What’s darker seems smaller, so you’ll look as if you had an hourglass waistline 😉 Wearing a very oversize sweater with a belt in the waistline is also a great option, especially if you’re slim.
 Remember to raise your hands above your head after you’ve put it on, it’ll make some of the fabric nonchalantly fall out like in this picture.

 3. THE SECOND SKIN – TUBE SKIRTS FOR THE PERFECT ONES